Fees and Loans - Buckinghamshire Adult Learning

 Payment by Instalment Plan

 To help spread the cost of your learning, we offer the option to spread the cost of course fees over £150.
-Where the course is more than 25 weeks, a 34% deposit is due, followed by two equal direct debit payments due on 15 November and 15 January.
-In all other cases, a 25% deposit is payable followed by three consecutive month direct debit payments.
+Where the course is more than 25 weeks, a 34% deposit is due, followed by two equal payments.
+In all other cases, a 25% deposit is payable followed by three consecutive month payments.
+You will receive a call for payment of the instalment as and when they become due.
+If you would like to discuss this in more detail, please phone 01296 382403.

 Can I get help with childcare costs?